yanghan8458/DECO3801_project14_RainbowSix/README.md

 ## Sixth Update
 - **src/scorer.js**:
-  - Add `SKIP_RULES` to skip the indicator that "not applicable" to the current page.
-  - Introduce Penalty Multiplier in `calculateScores` function to give more penalty to Low-quality sites.
+  - **Conditional `SKIP_RULES`**: Refined skip rule logic so that metrics are only penalised when they are actually applicable.
+For example, `skipLinkWorks` is now only evaluated when `hasSkipLink` is `true` — a broken skip link is not penalised on pages that have no skip link at all.
+  - **Penalty Multiplier Enhancement**: Improved score compression for low-quality sites.
+Sections scoring below the penalty threshold now apply a weighted miss-based multiplier to the overall score, with a configurable floor to prevent over-penalisation.
-  - Introduce Contrast-Based Score Expansion (Linear Stretching) after penalty adjustment, enhancing score spread while preserving monotonic ordering.
+  - **Contrast-Based Score Expansion (Linear Stretching)**: After penalty adjustment, scores are linearly stretched around a midpoint (`CONTRAST_MID = 60`) using a configurable factor (`CONTRAST_FACTOR = 1.25`).
+This enhances score spread across the full range while preserving monotonic ordering — sites that scored better before stretching will still score better after.
-  - Four-Level Status Threshold.

 ---
 ## Installation & Usage
 ### 1.Install dependencies: